 We believe that whatever we believe is right.
 We also believe that what we do is less important than what we believe.
-(This trait has been given a name, hypocrisy) And we are uncritical believers.
+(This trait has been given a name, - hypocrisy) And we are uncritical believers.
 We readily believe what we are told to believe.
 And we are comfortable with what we collectively believe but are uncomfortable with any in our midst who disbelieve what we believe.
 But now our Trinity has come under attack.
-I am not referring to Al Qaida, but to the 9th Circuit Court of Appeals.
+I am not referring to Al Qaida2, but to the 9th Circuit Court of Appeals.
 The Court tells us that God is unconstitutional and is a word that must not be used in schools.
 (Or is it that just "under God" is unconstitutional, other prepositions ok.)
 They also tell us that gun ownership is unconstitutional, (except by a militia) with an indirect inference that guns should not be brought into schools.
 I am now expecting a third ruling from the 9th Circuit Court of Appeals that will outlaw gullibility, and that all gullibility must be excluded from schools.
-(Education without gullibility =?) &lt;sup>1 We choose to ignore the theorem that power and survival are antithetical.
-And also ignore its lemma that security and freedom are antithetical. &lt;sup>2 Actually Al Qaida subscribes to the same Trinity that we do: God, Guns, and Gullibility.
+(Education without gullibility =?)
+2 Actually Al Qaida subscribes to the same Trinity that we do: God, Guns, and Gullibility.
 However, there are some differences in the details and in some of the names.
-ELITISM1.P51 DISK: CNST September 4, 1991 ON EQUALITY AND ELITISM All men are not equal.
+2002-12-06 1 We choose to ignore the theorem that power and survival are antithetical.3And also ignore its lemma that security and freedom are antithetical.
+DISK:CNST ON EQUALITY AND ELITISM SOC All men are met equal.
 But the basis for this assumption is that we cannot recognize the real way in which they differ, therefore we had better societally abolish the superficial distinctions such as gender, race, etc. Indeed, there is no grouping of humans that validates the statement that all members of the group are equal.
 So it is well, if we are to make the statement, that the group be all humans.
 Judaism accepts all members of the House of Israel as equal, but all are > goyim.
 Christianity is democratic, all sheep are equal, its only distinction is between the sheep and the shepherds.
 I am all in favor of the democratic principle that one idiot is as good as one genius, but I draw the line when someone takes the next step and concludes two idiots are better than one genius Leo Szillard In spite of our assertion that all men are created equal, we institute classes.
 The problem lies in deciding which yardstick to use for selecting our elites.
 The traditional congeries suggest only the idea of elites, not the actual levels.
 For example, the use of heredity as a basis for caste is erroneous.
 The children of Brahmans are not necessarily Brahmans.
-But the caste does reflect, system inaccurately, the fact that humans, though here in similar bodies, indeed on different levels.
+But the caste does reflect, system though inaccurately, the fact that humans, though here in similar bodies, are indeed on different levels.
 In the case of Japan social relations between castes are of such importance that there are special personal pronouns to use between ranks.
 Individuals are not perceived as individuals but as members of a certain class.
 Within the class all men are equal. (p199, Dictionary of Asian Philosophies).
 Ryonin (1072-1132), founder of Yuzu Nembutsu said: One person is all persons; All persons are one person; One meritorious deed is all meritorious deeds; All meritorious deeds are one meritorious deed.
-Groups are interior to individuals DISK: HISTORY August 19, 1991 DYSFUNCTIONALISM, ENTERPRISE, AND PRODUCTIVITY If we put into juxtaposition two of our currently diagnosed maladies, 1) The dysfunctional family.
+September 4, 1991 Graups and interior to individuals peoples need A 32 DISK:HISTORY DYSFUNCTIONALISM, ENTERPRISE, AND PRODUCTIVITY SOC If we put into juxtaposition two of our currently diagnosed maladies, 1) The dysfunctional family.